Tier1Coder/toy-car-resurrection/README.md

 **Samofajnochodzik** is a Bluetooth-controlled toy car project built by repurposing and modifying a discarded remote-controlled car.
 The goal was to create a technically precise, efficient, and fully functional car that can be controlled via a dedicated mobile application on Android devices.
 Instead of replacing batteries, the car can be conveniently charged from a standard wall socket.
 This project focuses on mechanical construction, electronics, and programming using an Arduino Uno and the C language.

-## Project Goals

-- **Learn Electronics**: Understand how electronic components work and how to read electrical circuit diagrams.
-- **Develop Technical Skills**: Enhance technical abilities through hands-on experience.
-- **Foster Creativity and Planning**: Design and implement modifications creatively.
-- **Understand Remote Control Technology**: Gain insight into remote control systems.

-## Project Aim

-The project aims to establish a foundation for further technological developments, including the Internet of Things (IoT).
-With a stable connection to a smartphone and the ability to monitor parameters, the car can be extensively modified by adding features like cameras, gesture control, autopilot, and threat detection.
-This project serves educational purposes, teaching step-by-step problem-solving and providing practical experience in automation and remote control systems.

 ## Functional Requirements

 - **Responsive Control**: Allows precise and responsive control via a mobile application on Android devices.